matanui159/ReplaySorcery/README.md

 I got tired waiting for someone else to do it.

 ## What is wrong with OBS?
-Alot of people online suggest using OBS's replay buffer feature.
+A lot of people online suggest using OBS's replay buffer feature.
 However this requires opening OBS and start recording.
 I do not know when something will happen that I want to share.
 Might not even happen while playing a game.
 I just want something in the background (like a `systemd` service) so that whenever something happens I can record it.

 ## Why JPEG?
 Why not hardware-accelerated encoding?
 You might notice that this uses JPEG to encode frames.
 Initially the plan was to use hardware-accelerated encoding.
 However, since there is currently no way to grab frames directly on the GPU, sending frames to the GPU and encoded packets back became a huge bottleneck that limited me to no more than ~40-50 FPS and lagged basically any game I tried playing.
 I changed plan of attack based on the idea that: